IVSoftware/screenshots-00/README.md

 **[Single] button test**

-This shows two screen captures open in paint after clicking the [Single] button on the main form twice.
+This shows the **Desktop** window with  two screen captures open in **Paint** after clicking the [Single] button on the main form twice.
 MainForm continues to be responsive (and the stopwatch continues to increment) while waiting for the user to finish the edits and close the Paint window and when that happens it will process the resulting file and add it to the `FlowLayoutPanel` on the main form.